asad-sangla/sqlopsstudio/docs/carbon/editor.md

 Defects

-* Recent history does not reliably shows the connection history when repeating connct, disconnect, change connection using editor command bar.
+* Recent history does not reliably show the connection history when repeating connect, disconnect, change connection using editor command bar.

 ### Shortcuts